Table of Contents

 Nords

-• Raid: The kit contains one Blooded and a Nord Tactical Retinue.
+• Raid: The kit contains one Captain (Banner), Savage (Bow) and a Skald (Blowing the horn).

 The Spires